 Digital marketing lacks the ability to have any sensory impact on potential customers other than sight.
 What if you could effortless employ multi-sensory experiences into your workflows and sequences?
 This is exactly what we aim to make possible at Postal.

 Here are 10 Facts about Sensory Marketing

 1. The sensation of warmth makes people more generous

 A Harvard Business Review article mentioned an experiment in which people were asked to hold a warm or cold therapeutic pad.
 They weren't told that researchers were actually looking to see if the sensations affected behavior in unrelated investment decisions.

 Turns out, people who briefly held the warm pad invested 43% more money.
 This suggested the sensation of warmth gave people a psychological feeling of safety and comfort, spurring more generosity.

 Utilizing physical warmth as a marketing technique may seem difficult but it can be as simple as getting a warm cup of coffee in the hands of your contact.

 The same article describes another experiment where people were asked to evaluate a candidate while either holding a light or heavy-weight clipboard.

 When holding the heavy clipboard, people seemed to think the candidate was expressing more interest in the job.
-Don't send your contact a brick by any means, but consider this while choosing gifts to send.
+Don't send your contact a brick by any means, but consider this while pondering tactile marketing strategies.

 3. Soft products can make people more susceptible to persuasive influences